-- A. Seniority One (1) point per continuous month of full-time County Service.
-Part-time employees shall receive one half (1/2) point per continuous month of County Service.
-An employee must be full-time for the full month to receive one (1) point for that month. - B. Seniority credits shall be computed from the date of hire into County service. - C. In the event that two (2) persons have the same seniority credit, then the date of employment with the County shall be used to determine the order of layoff with the latest employees laid off first.
+- A. Seniority One (1) point per continuous month of full-time bargaining unit service.
+Part-time employees shall receive one half (1/2) point per continuous month of bargaining unit service.
+An employee must be full-time for the full month to receive one (1) point for that month. - B. Seniority credits shall be computed from the date of hire into bargaining unit service. - C. In the event that two (2) persons have the same seniority credit, then the date of employment with the County shall be used to determine the order of layoff with the latest employees laid off first.
 If a tie still exists after reviewing the seniority credits, the department head shall determine the order of layoff.